SAP/jenkins-library/documentation/docs/steps/helmBuild.md

 ## Creating a Bill of Materials (BOM)

 Set `createBOM: true` to generate a CycloneDX 1.4 bill of materials for the container images referenced by the chart.
-The BOM is written to `bom-helm.xml` and consumed by downstream compliance steps (e.g. OSC CTP scans).
+The BOM is written to `bom-helm.xml` and can be consumed by downstream compliance steps.

 ```yaml
 # .pipeline/config.yml